Event Room at Omenala Griot Afrocentric Museum

 Allowed events

-Promoted and ticketed events
+No promoted and ticketed events allowed

 Host rules